 Let's look at a simple star + circumstellar disk example.
 First, load a new observation file : Example3.asprox.
-Go to the UV coverage and look at it.
+Go to the UV coverage tab and look at it (again remove the annoying Plot rise/set uv tracks option).
 It is composed two perpendicular strips of baselines : one North-South and one East-West.
 It will allow us to probe our object along these two perpendicular orientations.